I live in Wiveliscombe and am married with two children, who attended local schools, with one now at Richard Huish and

 • Somerset-wide climate change task and finish group (one of ten members)

 I am in the Independents group, which is the second largest on the Council, with 15 members (13 Independent and 2 Green), and am the Shadow Portfolio Holder for Climate Change.

 Before retiring early in 2017, I was Development Manager at Somerset Waste Partnership, which is the joint officer team for Somerset councils’ waste services.
-During my career, I mostly worked in recycling and waste services for local authorities.
-During my career, I also worked for a recycling services contractor and for Friends of the Earth.
+During my career, I mostly worked in recycling for local authorities.
+I also worked for a recycling services contractor and for Friends of the Earth.
 I was involved in developing and managing pioneering recycling services in the UK and throughout Somerset.
 These included the UK’s first modern kerbside collections in Sheffield in 1989, award-winning kerbside sort collections in Bath in the 1990s, the UK’s first food waste collections in Somerset in 2004 and the Recycle More trials in Wiveliscombe in 2014.
 There is extensive information on all these initiatives at: dmrecycling.info.

 I was a founder of Wivey Action on Climate & Environment in 2014 and was the group’s secretary until July 2019.

 I enjoy cycling, local walks, playing badminton and visiting nearby beaches and Wimbleball Lake.